yguozhen/java-learning/README.md

 # java-learning

+this respository is a program to record the process of learning about JAVA

 Pro01 is a game named table game.(the function of this game is rebound between two side.)
 Pro02 are some variable or some rules when use java as a tools.